 Barley is well suited for grow-finish rations since feed intake is not a limiting factor and pigs can perform as well as they do on corn-based diets.
 Feeding Small Grains to Swine reports the high fiber content of barley does not negatively affect gains in growing-finishing pigs, and found pigs fed barley-based diets tended to have a higher quality fat than those fed corn-based diets.
 Even though barley-based diets are lower in energy than corn-based diets, pigs can meet their energy requirements by eating more.

 Farmers like Ron Rosmann of Harlan, use barley in combination with other small grains like oats, wheat, triticale, and field peas to feed succotash.
 Read about the feeding trial Ron conducted here, Feeding Trial: Succotash Swine.
 In the video below, Ron, Dan and Torray Wilson of Paullina talk about growing succotash for livestock.

 Barley can also be used as the sole cereal grain in sow diets during gestation.
-However, barley’s low energy density limits its use to 85 percent in lactating sow diets and 25 percent in weaning pigs’ diets.
-The recommended inclusion rate for barley in starter diets is less than 25 percent due to barley’s high fiber content.
+However, barley’s low energy density limits its use to 85% in lactating sow diets and 25% in weaning pigs’ diets.
+The recommended inclusion rate for barley in starter diets is less than 25% due to barley’s high fiber content.
 Starter pigs’ growth performance may be challenged when feeding barley due to its lower energy content.
 The fiber in barley has a prebiotic effect reducing diarrhea incidences for starter pigs.